 Scientific Career

 After a post-doctoral period spent at the Institute for Advanced Study (Princeton) and at the Institute for Theoretical Physics (UC Santa Barbara). in 1992 I returned to Europe joining the faculty of the Mathematics Department of University College London as a Research Fellow.
 From 1993 to 1995 I also held a joint position at the Politecnico di Torino as a University Researcher.
 I stayed at UCL as a Senior Research Fellow and part-time Lecturer till 2003, when I moved to the Department of Mathematics and Applications of University of Milano-Bicocca as Associate Professor of Mathematical Physics.
 From 1996 to 2004 I held several visiting positions in various institutions worldwide, including Kyushu University (Japan), Geneva University, and École Normale Supérieure in Paris.
 In recent years I have been an Erasmus Professor at Crete University and Côte d’Azur University.
-From 2016 I am a Guest Professor (and from 2023 a Distinguished Guest Professor) of Beijing University of Technology (BJUT), and from 2023 an Affiliate Member of the World Premier Institute SKCM2 of Hiroshima University.
+From 2016 I am Guest Professor (and from 2023 Distinguished Guest Professor) of Beijing University of Technology (BJUT), and from 2023 Affiliate Member of the World Premier Institute SKCM2 of Hiroshima University.

 Research and scientific contributions